-- 1. "Child Abuse," as defined by law and for purposes of this regulation, includes the following: - a.
-Physical abuse resulting in a non-accidental physical injury. - b.
-Physical neglect, including both severe and general neglect, resulting in negligent treatment or maltreatment of a child. - c.
-Sexual abuse including both sexual assault and sexual exploitation.

-- d.
-Emotional abuse and emotional deprivation including willful cruelty or unjustifiable punishment. - e.
-Severe corporal punishment. - 2.
-"Mandated Reporters" are those people defined by law as "childcare custodians," "medical practitioners" and "non-medical practitioners" and include virtually all school employees.
-The following school personnel are required to report: Teachers, principal, and supervisors of child welfare and attendance, certificated student personnel employees, subject specialists, school psychologists, licensed nurses, counselors, presenters of child abuse prevention programs and those instructional aides or other classified employees trained in child abuse reporting. - 3.
-"Child Protective Agencies" are those law enforcement and child protective services responsible for investigating child abuse reports, including the local police or sheriff department, county welfare or juvenile probation department and child protective services. - 4.
+- a.
+"Child Abuse," as defined by law and for purposes of this regulation, includes the following: - i.
+Physical abuse resulting in a non-accidental physical injury. - ii.
+Physical neglect, including both severe and general neglect, resulting in negligent treatment or maltreatment of a child. - iii.
+Sexual abuse including both sexual assault and sexual exploitation. - iv.
+Emotional abuse and emotional deprivation including willful cruelty or unjustifiable punishment. - v.
+Severe corporal punishment. - b.
+"Mandated Reporters" are those people defined by law as "child care custodians," "medical practitioners" and "non-medical practitioners" and include virtually all school employees.
+The following school personnel are required to report: Teachers, principal, and supervisors of child welfare and attendance, certificated student personnel employees, subject specialists, school psychologists, licensed nurses, counselors, presenters of child abuse prevention programs and those instructional aides or other classified employees trained in child abuse reporting. - c.
+"Child Protective Agencies" are those law enforcement and child protective services responsible for investigating child abuse reports, including the local police or sheriff department, county welfare or juvenile probation department and child protective services. - d.
 "Reasonable Suspicion" means that it is objectively reasonable for a person to entertain such a suspicion, based upon facts that could cause a reasonable person in a like position, drawing when appropriate on his/her training and experience, to suspect child abuse.